 Large asset price moves will also have implications for things like asset class allocation and the fund’s liquidity position.
 So from a housekeeping perspective, we work during these times to manage the liquidity of the Fund so that member payments and other liabilities can be paid as required.
 Any asset price movement will impact the asset class weightings within the portfolio and we may be required to rebalance more aggressively during times of material price moves.

-You may have seen that for QSuper Lifetime and the Ready Made options we express these investment strategies as asset allocation ranges.
+You may have seen that for QSuper Lifetime and diversified choices we express these investment strategies as asset allocation ranges.
 We have the ability to move asset weights within these ranges and do so based on our forecast of asset prices.
 This enables us to proactively position the portfolio to give the best probability of meeting the investment objectives we target on your behalf.
-If you’d like to hear more about this process, please let me know in the comments section below.